 Upon the occurrence of any event which affects our common shares in such a way that an adjustment of outstanding awards is appropriate to prevent the dilution or enlargement of rights under the awards, the Committee will make appropriate equitable adjustments.
-The Committee may also provide for other substitutions or adjustments in its sole discretion, including, without limitation, the cancellation of any outstanding award and payment in cash or other property in exchange thereof, equal to the excess, if any, of the fair market value of the shares or other property subject to the award over the exercise price, if any,
+The Committee may also provide for other substitutions or adjustments in its sole discretion, including, without limitation, the cancellation of any outstanding award and payment in cash or other property in exchange thereof, equal to the excess, if any, of the fair market value of the shares or other property subject to the award over the exercise price, if any.

 We anticipate that we will grant our Manager or an affiliate of our Manager options in connection with our equity offerings as compensation for our Manager's role in raising capital for us.
 We intend to grant to our Manager or an affiliate of our Manager a number of options equal to up to 10% of either (i) the aggregate number of common shares being issued in such offering at an exercise price per share equal to the offering price per share, as determined by the Committee or (ii) if such equity issuance relates to equity securities other than our common shares, a number of common shares equal to the Equity Security Factor, at an exercise price equal to the fair market value of a common share as of the date of the equity issuance.
 The main purpose of these options is to provide transaction-specific compensation to the Manager, in a form that aligns our Manager's interests with those of our stockholders, for the valuable services it provides in raising capital for us to invest through equity offerings.
-The Incentive Plan provides that such options will be fully vested as of the date of grant and exercisable as to 1/30 of the shares subject to the option on the first day of each of the 30 calendar months following the date of the grant.
+The Incentive Plan provides that such options will be fully vested as of the grant.
 The exercise price of such options may be paid in cash or its equivalent, as determined by the Committee.
 Payment in whole or in part may also be made by the following cashless exercise procedures: (1) by withholding from shares otherwise issuable upon exercise of such option, (2) in the form of our unrestricted shares already owned by our Manager which have a fair market value on the date of surrender equal to the aggregate option price of our shares as to which such option shall be exercised or (3) by means of any other cashless exercise procedure approved by the Committee.